 ASUW Elections Commissioner

-In order to preserve an unbiased election, there shall be appointed an ASUW Elections Commissioner.

-Selection, Compensation, and Removal of the ASUW Elections Commissioner:
+Selection, Compensation, and Removal

 The ASUW President shall appoint the Elections Commissioner, to be approved by the ASUW Senate no later than the last regular ASUW Senate meeting of the fall semester.

-Individuals to be considered for the position of Elections Commissioner may not currently hold a position within ASUW, or be running for a position within ASUW in the next spring election.
+Individuals to be considered for the position of Elections Commissioner may not currently hold a position within ASUW or be running for a position within ASUW in the next spring election.

 The Elections Commissioner will begin regular work with ASUW during the first week of the spring semester.